Daniel Godines

 Food!

-I’m willing to drive up to six hours (one way) for yummy food.
+I’m willing to drive up to five hours (one way) for yummy food.